-In 2023, cybersecurity will still depend on Footprinting and Reconnaissance to find potential flaws, evaluate the attack surface, and comprehend the digital trace of the target.
+In 2025, cybersecurity will still depend on Footprinting and Reconnaissance to find potential flaws, evaluate the attack surface, and comprehend the digital trace of the target.
 Threats change along with technology, so it’s essential to be on guard and obtain reliable information to defend against cyberattacks.

-What is Footprinting and Reconnaissance?
+What are Footprinting and Reconnaissance?

 The earliest stages of hacking involve Footprinting and Reconnaissance, during which an attacker learns as much as they can about a target system or network.
 While reconnaissance focuses on more in-depth information, such as network structure and vulnerabilities, footprinting entails gathering broad information about the target, like domain names and IP addresses.
 Attackers can more efficiently plan their attacks with the aid of these activities.